ibm-cloud-docs/CDN/emea-region.md

 {:download: .download}

 # EMEA Region
+{: #emea-region}

+EMEA is an abbreviation for Europe, Middle East, and Africa.

-## Europe, Middle East, and Africa region includes:
+## Europe, Middle East, and Africa region
   * Albania
   * Algeria
   * Andorra